dangkhoa241/dangkhoa241/README.md

-- 🔭 I am a fresh graduate majoring in information technology from the HCM City - University of Science.
+- 🔭 I am a fresh graduate majoring in information system at the Faculty of Information Technology, HCM City - University of Science.
 I am a self-assured, humor and exuberant person.
 I am curious and passionate about technology.
 - 🌱 I’m currently learning React JS, NodeJS
 - 👯 open source contributor
 - 💬 Ask me about **SQL** **MongoDB** **Express** **React JS** **Node JS**